Programs and Requirements

 The B.S. degree is awarded to students who have fulfilled requirements of a major in a professional area.
 Specific knowledge, understanding, and technique are acquired relating directly to preparation for adequate performance as a member of a particular profession.
 In addition to these professional and Liberal Education Program requirement, certain cognate requirements must be met.
 Some of the professional programs allow a student to develop a minor or a concentration in addition to the major.
 This program is oriented to a particular professional career or a set of related professional careers.

-The candidate for a Bachelor of Arts degree may elect a double major.
+The candidate for a Bachelor of Arts or a Bachelor of Science degree may elect a double major (as a double major Bachelor of Arts or double major Bachelor of Science degree).
 In this case the requirements of both majors must be satisfied, and courses used to satisfy one major cannot be used to satisfy a requirement of the other major.

 REQUIREMENTS FOR GRADUATION